tchupp/tchupp/README.md

 # Hi!
 I'm Theo
-### I help people build better software through first principles
+### I help people build better software by understanding first principles

 <!--
 **tchupp/tchupp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.